 Common grounds for appeals can include errors in the application of the law in pre trial motions.
 This can include testimony or prior acts that were improperly allowed to be published to the jury.
 The testimony or events that were improperly allowed in could then taint the jury and be highly prejudicial.
 There could be issues with the harassment between jurors, errors in jury instructions, procedural errors, or improper instrution of the rule of criminal procedure.
 Other common appeals include argument as to sufficiency of the evidence and ineffective assistance of counsel.
 The standard for ineffective assistance of counsel claims is high and must pass the following test.
 The defendant must show that counsel’s performance was deficient and feel blow an objective standard of reasonless.
 Second, the defendant must show that the deficient performance prejudiced the defense.
 This requires showing that counsel’s errors were so serious as to deprive the defendant of a fair trial, a trial whose result is reliable.
 The defendant would also have to show that but for the ineffective assistance of counsel the result would have been different.
 The standard is high and difficult to overcome

-If you have been convicted of a crime and believe you were deprived of a fair trial, contact Keller Law Offices for a free consultation.
+If you have been convicted of a crime and believe you were deprived of a fair trial, contact Keller Criminal Defense Attorneys for a free consultation.
 Max A. Keller has been practicing law for 17 years and is a skilled Minnesota Appellate attorney.
 Max A. Keller will be able to look at all of the facts in the case and determine whether you have grounds for an appeal.
 Contact 952-913-1421 as soon as a verdict is reached, even before sentencing.
-The appellate attorneys at Keller Law Offices can also deal with the sentencing portion of the case after the verdict is reached.
+The appellate attorneys at Keller Criminal Defense Attorneys can also deal with the sentencing portion of the case after the verdict is reached.
 Max Keller knows all the filing requirements, deadlines, and appellate rules and has filed over 100 appeals in his career.
 He has also won an appeal in front of the Minnesota supreme court.